sergiornelas/case-management-challenge/.github/README.md

 - Routing with `React Router`.
 - UI consistency.
 Even if we don't have a Figma design, we follow the images guidelines.
 - Absolute imports with vite-tsconfig-paths.
+- Pure CSS for styling (modules).
+I'm a big fan of Tailwind, but writing CSS sometimes is a good way to keep my styling knowledge fresh.

 ## Installation